mikejsmith1985/devsmith-modular-platform/DevSmithRoles.md

 - **Tools**:
   - GitHub for issue tracking, PR management, and repo operations.
   - GitHub Projects for sprint planning.
-  - Claude Code CLI for architecture sessions.
+  - Claude Haiku for documentation cleanup and workflow creation sessions.
-  - GitHub Copilot in VS Code for implementation.
+  - Cursor/Copilot in VS Code for implementation.
   - Git for version control.

 ### 2. Primary Architect and Planner (Claude Code)